TenSketch/Prabhat/content/repertoire/our-repertoire.md

 #### **Tamasoma Jyotirgamaya:**

-&emsp; &emsp; Tamasoma Jyotirgamaya is a newfangled ballet which literally means - ‘From 	Darkness unto Light.’
+Tamasoma Jyotirgamaya is a newfangled ballet which literally means - ‘From 	Darkness unto Light.’
 Tamasoma Jyotirgamaya is a pioneering attempt made by Prabhat in 2003 for the Anti-Terrorism conclave held at Delhi.
 Say no to terrorism or Tamasoma Jyotirgamaya is an experimental presentation which presents the victory of positivity and peace over negativity and terrorism in a contemporary way with 3d audiovisuals and true stories.

 **Concept:** Raghavendra J Prabhat